Gavin Newsom: COVID-19 pandemic

 Newsom declared a state of emergency on March 4, 2020, after the first death in California attributable to the novel SARS-CoV-2 coronavirus disease (COVID-19).
 His stated intention was to help California prepare for and contain COVID-19's spread.
 The emergency declaration allowed state agencies to more easily procure equipment and services, share information on patients and alleviated restrictions on the use of state-owned properties and facilities.
 Newsom also announced that mitigation policies for the state's estimated 108,000 unsheltered homeless people would be prioritized, with a significant push to move them indoors.

 Newsom issued an executive order that allowed the state to commandeer hotels and medical facilities to treat COVID-19 patients and permitted government officials to hold teleconferences in private without violating open meeting laws.
 He also directed local school districts to make their own decisions on school closures, but used an executive order to ensure students' needs would be met whether or not their school was physically open.
 The U.S. Department of Agriculture approved the Newsom administration's request to offer meal service during school closures, which included families being able to pick up those meals at libraries, parks, or other off-campus locations.
 Roughly 80% of students at California's public schools receive free or reduced-price meals.
 This executive order included continued funding for remote learning opportunities and child care options during workday hours.

 As the number of confirmed COVID-19 cases in the state continued to rise, on March 15, Newsom urged people 65 and older and those with chronic health conditions to isolate themselves from others.
 He also called on bars and brewery and winery tasting rooms to close their doors to patrons.
 Some local jurisdictions had mandatory closures.
 The closures were extended to movie theaters and health clubs.
 He asked restaurants to stop serving meals inside their establishments and offer take-out meals only.
-His statewide order to stay at home became mandatory on March 19.
+His statewide stay-at-home order became mandatory on March 19.
+It limited in-house gatherings, including religious gatherings and Bible studies.
 It allowed movement outside the home for necessities or recreation, but people were required to maintain a safe distance apart.
 Activity "needed to maintain continuity of operation of the federal critical infrastructure sectors, critical government services, schools, childcare, and construction" was excluded from the order.
 Essential services such as grocery stores and pharmacies remained open.
 Newsom provided state funds to pay for protective measures such as hotel room lodging for hospital and other essential workers fearing returning home and infecting family members.
 By April 26, he had issued 30 executive orders under the state of emergency while the legislature had not been in session.